BranchManager69/codextendo/README.md

 codex-list 5
 ```

+Resuming via `codextendo` also drops a catch-up message so the assistant reminds you what you were doing.
+By default it asks for a Past/Present/Future recap and includes the search query plus the last transcript snippet for context.
+Customise it any time:

+- Override for a single run: `codextendo --resume-prompt "short reminder" <query>`
+- Skip it once: `codextendo --no-resume-prompt <query>`
+- Change the default for all shells: `export CODEXTENDO_RESUME_PROMPT="..."`
+- Disable globally: `export CODEXTENDO_RESUME_PROMPT_DISABLED=1`

 Labels are stored in `~/.codex/search_labels.json`.
 They accept any characters; exports sanitize labels for filenames automatically.

 Summaries are written to `~/.codextendo/summaries/<session-id>.json` (plus a companion Markdown file).

+Each run also appends an entry to `~/.codextendo/summaries/<session-id>.history.md`, capturing the model used, token budget, and the condensed summary timeline.

+### Optional web dashboard

+If you prefer a UI, the `~/websites/codextendo-dashboard` Next.js app surfaces the same data.
+After `npm install` in that directory you can run `npm run dev` locally, or `npm run build && npm run start` under PM2.

 ## Uninstall
 Remove the sourcing snippet from your shell rc files and delete `~/.codextendo`.
 For example: